 We also offer support analytics to help you to demonstrate consistency or comparability of manufactured batches or as release tests for clinical trial materials or on-going GMP batch release tests.
 Our antibody product ICH Stability studies include forced degradation studies for identification of degradation products and development of stability indicating methods.

 We continually invest in advanced analytical instrumentation which allows us to deliver data with the highest sensitivity, accuracy and resolution.
 Our experience spans recombinant monoclonal antibodies and related products such as biosimilars, fusion proteins, Fab-fragments and Fc fragments and antibody drug conjugates (ADCs).
 Our experts are ready to support your mAb product development and manufacture, helping you to meet all of your monoclonal antibody characterisation needs and according to the EMA and ICH guidelines.
+Bringing quality and safety to life, we offer Total Quality Assurance expertise to help you to meet and exceed quality, safety and regulatory standards.

 The distribution of amino acids in the antibody product can be determined via a number of approaches.
 Our experts then perform sequencing studies using a broad range of enzymatic or chemical digestion with LC-MSMS mass spectrometry analysis.